jaden-miguel/f1-test/README.md

 # F1 Winner Predictor

-This project downloads Formula 1 race results with the [FastF1](https://github.com/theOehrly/Fast-F1) library and trains a logistic regression model to estimate each driver's chance of winning the next race.
-The model is trained on data from the last few seasons and uses cross-validation to improve accuracy.
+This project downloads Formula 1 race results with the [FastF1](https://github.com/theOehrly/Fast-F1) library and trains a random forest model to estimate each driver's chance of winning the next race.
+The training data includes cumulative driver and team points before each round.
+`RandomizedSearchCV` selects the best hyperparameters for the forest so the predictions are as accurate as possible.

 ## Setup